 The Playford Memorial Trust provides prestigious scholarships, awards and internships for high achieving students working in areas of strategic importance to the State.

 It enjoys bi-partisan political support and is an independent, not-for-profit, charitable trust operating under its own deed.
 Donations to the Trust are tax-deductible.

-Each year, the Trust and its partners across industry, government, the education sector and the community provide close to $500,000 in scholarships, internships and awards to university undergraduates, Honours, Masters, and PhD students, as well as to students at varying levels of TAFE.
+This year, the Trust and its partners across industry, government, the education sector and the community will provide around $700,000 in scholarships, internships and awards to university undergraduates, Honours, Masters and PhD students, as well as to students at varying levels of TAFE.

 The aim is to help students make the most of their studies, achieve their potential and contribute to the State’s knowledge and research base.

 The Trust’s priority areas currently include:

 The Board regularly reviews these strategic priorities to reflect the South Australia’s economic strengths and imperatives.

 The Trust actively encourages outstanding students into science, technology, engineering and mathematics (STEM) studies and careers.
 In doing so, it is supporting the Australian Government’s priorities for science, and complementing the South Australian Government’s STEM Strategy and associated programs.